Energy hasn’t been so hot since they invented fire… who will win this race?

 The construction of power plants in the EPC, EPCM, and E+P formulas or according to investors’ expectations.

 We engage in providing comprehensive, specialist contracting services for natural gas, crude oil, and fuel facilities.
-We act with general contractors, consortium members, or sub-contractors with respect to engineering design work, construction, repairs, operation, and maintenance in the field of production of natural gas and crude oil, transmission of natural gas and crude oil, storage of natural gas and fuels (LNG, LPG, C5+, and CNG).
+We act with general contractors, consortium members, or sub-contractors with respect to engineering design work, construction, repairs, operation, and maintenance in the field of production of natural gas and crude oil, the transmission of natural gas and crude oil, storage of natural gas and fuels (LNG, LPG, C5+, and CNG).

 Low Carbon Transition